 Crab is one of the best things you can have in Japan, especially in winter when they’re in season.
 You can still have them in the off-season but according to my Japanese friend, those specimens are imported from Russia.

 Unless I’m mistaken, pictured below are segments of Japanese king crab.
 They look almost identical to snow crabs but they’re bigger.
-Crabs are pricey but you can find single barbecued snow crab legs at markets like Kuromon Ichiba for around JPY 500.
+Crabs are pricey but you can find single barbecued snow crab legs at Kuromon Ichiba Market for around JPY 500.

 A tray of iced soft sell crabs.

-You’ll find plenty of live seafood at Kuromon Ichiba.
+You’ll find plenty of live seafood at Kuromon Ichiba Market.
 In the front tray are live snow crabs while the ones behind it appear to be hairy crabs.
 The best crabs in Japan are said to come from Hokkaido.

 5. Tako Tamago

 Tako tamago are these skewered glazed baby octopuses with whole quail eggs stuffed in their heads.
 They seem to have originated from Nishiki Market in Kyoto but you can find them here at Kuromon Ichiba Market as well.

 They’re an intense red and make for an eye-catching and tasty snack.
 They’re one of the first things that come to mind when I think of Kuromon Ichiba Market or Nishiki Market.